Michelle has been a Real Estate Broker over 15 years. She loves educating buyers and sellers on how to make their transactions go smoothly.

 How to Prepare Your Home for Showings That Sell

 Curb appeal means a great deal to most buyers.
 It actually sets the stage on whether or not they want to schedule an appointment to view the inside of a home.
 Clear any debris and make sure hedges are trimmed and the grass is cut.
-The luscious looking the better.
+The more luscious looking, the better.

-A Beautiful Entrance
+2. A Beautiful Entrance

-Clean Countertop and other surfaces.
+4. Clean Countertop and Other Surfaces

 Make sure all surfaces are wiped down and as shiny as possible.
 Buyers will rub their hands across beautiful countertops, especially if they are granite.
 It’s almost impossible to resist.

-Matching and Clean Appliances
+5. Matching and Clean Appliances

-If you have a stainless steel refrigerator, black stove and olive dishwasher: that’s a problem!
-Matching sets are ideal and will make your kitchen no matter what size it is look gorgeous.
+If you have a stainless steel refrigerator, black stove, and olive dishwasher, that’s a problem!
+Matching sets are ideal and will make your kitchen, no matter what size it is, look gorgeous.
 Be sure to make sure your appliances are as clean as a whistle.

-Scuff-free Walls and Clean Carpets
+6. Scuff-Free Walls and Clean Carpets

-Sparkling Windows and Mirrors
+8. Sparkling Windows and Mirrors

-One of my biggest pet peeves are fingerprints.
+One of my biggest pet peeves is fingerprints.
 I can’t be the only one, so windows and mirrors should be fingerprint and streak-free.
 Clean windows and mirrors will bring a flawless feel to any room.

-Get Rid of Dust
+9. Get Rid of Dust

-Open Blinds and Curtains
+10. Open Blinds and Curtains

 Let the sunlight in.
 Make sure there are no dark and gloomy rooms.
-If a space has no windows turn on a light, lamp, recess lighting etc. Light will make a room open up and feel and appear larger.
+If a space has no windows, turn on a light, lamp, recess lighting, etc. Light will make a room open up and feel and appear larger.